Bonobo

-The bonobo (/bəˈnoʊboʊ, ˈbɒnəboʊ/; Pan paniscus), also historically called the pygmy chimpanzee and less often the dwarf chimpanzee or gracile chimpanzee, is an endangered great ape and one of the two species making up the genus Pan, the other being the common chimpanzee (Pan troglodytes).
-While bonobos are now recognized as a distinct species in their own right, they were initially thought to be a subspecies of chimpanzee (Pan troglodytes) due to the physical similarities between the two species.
-Taxonomically, the members of the chimpanzee/bonobo subtribe Panina (composed entirely by the genus Pan) are collectively termed panins.
+The bonobo (/bəˈnoʊboʊ, ˈbɒnəboʊ/; Pan paniscus), also historically called the pygmy chimpanzee (less often the dwarf chimpanzee or gracile chimpanzee), is an endangered great ape and one of the two species making up the genus Pan (the other being the common chimpanzee, Pan troglodytes).
+While bonobos are today recognized as a distinct species, they were initially thought to be a subspecies of Pan troglodytes, because of the physical similarities between the two species.
+Taxonomically, members of the chimpanzee/bonobo subtribe Panina—composed entirely by the genus Pan—are collectively termed panins.

-The bonobo is distinguished by relatively long legs, pink lips, dark face, tail-tuft through adulthood, and parted long hair on its head.
-It is found in a 500000 km2 area of the Congo Basin in the Democratic Republic of the Congo, Central Africa.
-The species is frugivorous and inhabits primary and secondary forests, including seasonally inundated swamp forests.
-Because of political instability in the region and the timidity of bonobos, there has been relatively little field work done observing the species in its natural habitat.
+Bonobos are distinguished from common chimpanzees by relatively long limbs, pinker lips, a darker face, a tail-tuft through adulthood, and parted, longer hair on their heads.
+Some individuals have sparser, thin hair over parts of their bodies.
+The bonobo is found in a 500000 km2 area within the Congo Basin of the Democratic Republic of the Congo (DRC), Central Africa.
+It is predominantly frugivorous, compared to the often highly omnivorous diets and hunting of small monkeys, duiker and other antelope exhibited by common chimpanzees.
+Bonobos inhabit primary and secondary forest, including seasonally inundated swamp forest.
+Because of political instability in the region, and the general timidity of bonobos, there has been relatively little field work done observing the species in its natural habitat.

 Along with the common chimpanzee, the bonobo is the closest extant relative to humans.
-As the two species are not proficient swimmers, the formation of the Congo River 1.5–2 million years ago possibly led to the speciation of the bonobo.
+As the two species are not proficient swimmers, the natural formation of the Congo River (around 1.5–2 million years ago) possibly led to the isolation and speciation of the bonobo.
 Bonobos live south of the river, and thereby were separated from the ancestors of the common chimpanzee, which live north of the river.
-There are no concrete data on population numbers, but the estimate is between 29,500 and 50,000 individuals.
-The species is listed as Endangered on the IUCN Red List and is threatened by habitat destruction and human population growth and movement, though commercial poaching is the most prominent threat.
+There are no concrete figures regarding population, but the estimate is between 29,500 and 50,000 individuals.
+The species is listed as Endangered on the IUCN Red List and is most threatened by habitat destruction, human population growth and movement (as well as ongoing civil unrest and political infighting), with commercial poaching being, by far, the most prominent threat.
 Bonobos typically live 40 years in captivity; their lifespan in the wild is unknown, but it is almost certainly much shorter.